dmytroPolhul/eventum/README.md

 > If you encounter build issues, please open an issue.

-**High-performance, low-overhead logger for Node.js apps powered by Rust.**
+**Infrastructure-grade, security-first logging for Node.js powered by Rust.**

 `Eventum` comes from the Latin *eventus* — “that which has happened”.
 In distributed systems, logs are not messages — they are recorded events with consequences.